WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 serialization format to enable interoperability across module boundaries.
 However, Interface Types differ in some important areas:

-* Interoperability is mediated through special adapter functions,rather than special annotations of APIs;
+* Interoperability is mediated through special adapter functions, rather than special annotations of APIs;
-* APIs are strongly statically typed as far as is practicable; reflecting the reality that many WebAssembly modules are not written in dynamically typed programming languages; and
+* APIs are strongly statically typed for the most part; reflecting the reality that many WebAssembly modules are not written in dynamically typed programming languages; and
-* Interface Types are not intended to enable the communication of arbitrary values; rather the scheme is purposefully limited in its range of types.
+* Interface Types are not intended to enable the communication of arbitrary values; rather the scheme is purposefully limited in its range of types to those that can be canonically encoded and decoded into and out of WebAssembly memory.

 The case against WebIDL is comprised of three principal arguments:

-* WebIDL is too strongly aligned to JavaScript;
+* WebIDL contains a number of JavaScript specific details that would not belong in the language neutral context of WebAssembly;
-* WebIDL has features that are not relevant in the context of WebAssembly; and
+* WebIDL represents design choices that are not relevant in the context of WebAssembly; and
 * WebIDL does not support certain necessary features.

 ### JavaScript